Minot holds an adventure for every visitor.

 Plan Your Trip to minot

-Let’s get you a FREE travel guide; you can download the guide or request the guide to be mailed to you.
-Minot is on the western edge of Central Time Zone, creating long summer days where the sun won’t set until 10:30 pm.
-Located on the prairie landscape, sunsets and sunrises are easily viewable, and we like to say we have some of the best in the nation.
-During the winter the sun dog phenomenon can be spotted on the coldest of days, and if you’re lucky you can catch the Aurora Borealis, or the Northern Lights dancing in the nighttime skies between October and March.
+Get your Free Visitor Guide.
+Minot is centrally located, creating long summer days where the sun won’t set until 10:30 pm.
+Located on the prairie landscape, watch sunsets and sunrises that we like to say are some of the best in the nation.
+During the winter, watch for the sun dog phenomenon on the coldest of days, and if you’re lucky, catch the Aurora Borealis, or the Northern Lights, dancing in the nighttime skies between October and March.

-Situated near 6 national wildlife refuges Minot is located just a short drive from wildlife and nature experiences.
-There are many adventures you can discover and day trips you can take with Minot as your home base to stay overnight.
+Near 6 national wildlife refuges, Minot is located just a short drive from wildlife and nature experiences.
+Take a day trip with Minot as your home base to stay overnight.
 Once you arrive, stop by and say hi at our Visitor Center in the Scandinavian Heritage Center at 1020 S Broadway.
 We have a charming gift shop where you can find Scandinavian gifts, North Dakotan-made products, and Minot souvenirs.
-Additionally, information is available including local, state, and regional travel information with maps, brochures, and guides.
+Additionally, information is available, including local, state, and regional travel information, as well as maps, brochures, and guides.
 Give us a call at 701-857-8206 or 1-800-264-2626.

 Browse through our calendar of events to find things to do in Minot.
 Follow us on Facebook or Instagram to know about all the cool happenings in the Magic City.
 Use our hashtag #MagicInMinot; we want to see where you’ve explored.
 Our website is chock full of resources to find the best places to eat or shop